dinphil/code-weekend/Markdown/Code Weekend.md

 module.exports = router;
 ```

 Well that wasn't so bad.
-Every call to the database involves referencing our middleware `req.db` and using the collection (aka database) called 'notes'.
+Im summary: every call to the database involves referencing our middleware `req.db` and using the collection (aka database) called 'notes'.
 We then use different functions like `findOne`, that finds one result, or `find().toArray` that gives us an array of all results in the databse.
 These functions also have callbacks that specify what to do in case there's an error, and if not, what to actually do with the result(s) we get.
 Who know switching storage stage could be that easy?

 #### You're done!

 With that you've succesfully integrated your first database into a Node application and it's up and running.
 Congratulations, you now have a fully functioning NodeJS app hooked up to MongoDB.

-Please do give members of the Code Weekend Team feedback on how to improve these workshops in the future and tell your friends what you've learned!

 #### Files

 [These files](assets/files/ws4.zip) should give you the end product that you should have at the end of this workshop, and really, Code Weekend as a whole!

+## Thanks for being a part of Code Weekend!

+### We hope you enjoyed these workshops as much as we enjoyed making them for you.

+Please do give members of the Code Weekend Team feedback on how to improve these workshops in the future and tell your friends what you've learned!

 <div class="footer"><p>&copy; Dining Philosophers 2015.
 Page created by <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a>.
 Workshops designed by <a href="http://github.com/bclay/">Brynn Claypoole</a>, <a href="http://lewisjellis.com/">Lewis Ellis</a>, <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a> and <a href="http://smuralidhar.com">Sudarshan Muralidhar</a>.</div>